 If you want to get a higher credit score, try taking out some credit and paying it off as quickly as you can.
-This will help to show that you can be responsible with money, and will help to raise you to a better standing.
+This will help show that you can be responsible with money and help raise you to a better standing.

 Credit counseling can help you are seeking credit repair.
-You must be willing to make a commitment to pay your creditors and to abide by the budget that has been worked out.
+You must be willing to commit to pay your creditors and abide by the budget that has been worked out.